A picture of a star

 Some of the more specific projects I've worked on and problems I've tackled can be found on my work pages, as well as a list of publications, etc.

-Home - Photos - Astronomy - Computer notes - Weblog
+Home - Astronomy - Photos - Computer notes - Weblog

 This website was produced by Ross Church and no longer contains a joke in the footer.